kkosiba/ecommerce-backend/README.md

 `npm start`

 For PayPal to work, one needs to provide `REACT_APP_PAYPAL_SANDBOX_ID` environment variable in `frontend/.env.development`.
 The ID can be obtained [here](https://developer.paypal.com/developer/accounts/).

+## To do
+1. Implement API endpoint to accept POST request with order JSON.
+2. Implement password recovery.

+## Known issues
+1. Succesful login/registration does not redirect user to the previously visited page.